Hohnstein

-Hohnstein ([ˈhoːnˌʃtaɪn]) is a town located in the Sächsische Schweiz-Osterzgebirge district of Saxony, Germany.
+Hohnstein ([ˈhoːnˌʃtaɪn]) is a town located in the Sächsische Schweiz-Osterzgebirge district of Saxony, in eastern Germany.
 As of 2020, its population numbered a total of 3,262.

 Geography

 It is situated in Saxon Switzerland, 12 km east of Pirna, and 28 km southeast of Dresden (centre).
 It is dominated by its castle, standing on a sandstone rock.

 The municipal territory includes the villages (Ortsteile) of Cunnersdorf, Ehrenberg, Goßdorf, Lohsdorf, Rathewalde, Ulbersdorf and Waitzdorf.

+History

+In 1900, the town had a population of 1,321.

+During the German invasion of Poland at the start of World War II, in September 1939, the Oflag IV-A prisoner-of-war camp for Polish officers was established at the local castle, and from 1940 it also held French and Belgian officers and orderlies.
+In 1941, the Oflag IV-A was dissolved, and the Stalag IV-A POW camp was relocated to Hohnstein from Elsterhorst.
+It held Polish, French, British, Belgian, Serbian, Dutch, Soviet, Italian, American, Slovak, Czech and Bulgarian POWs, and was liberated by the Soviets in April 1945.